-As the UK experiences hot summers that normal, it is important to look out for older people to ensure they can remain healthy during periods of high temperatures.
+With the UK now experiencing much warmer weather during the summer months that usual, it is important to look out for older people to ensure they can remain healthy during periods of high temperatures.
 The elderly are prone to experiencing medical issues during heatwaves as their bodies cannot always adjust to cope with high temperatures as well as younger people.
-They can also be affected by chronic medical conditions and medicines which can alter how their body responds to heat.
+They can also be affected by chronic medical conditions and medicines which can alter how their body responds to periods of extreme heat.

 Drink Plenty of Water